design-first/system-runtime/README.md

 ## Examples

-You will find examples on [monoco website](http://monoco.io/tutorial/00-intro.html).
+You will find examples on [monoco website](https://monoco.readme.io/docs/a-basic-hello-world).

-Remember that **all the examples work both on server and browser**.

 ## Documentation

-You will find documentations on [monoco website](http://monoco.io/doc/index.html).
+You will find documentations on [monoco website](https://monoco.readme.io).

-There is a generated documentation of monoco core APIs on the [/doc](./doc) directory.
-This documentation is only usefull for using monoco core APIs in your code (via **Dependency Injection** on monoco behaviors).

-## Extend monoco

-#### Build your own version of monoco
+## Build your own version of monoco

 Once you have cloned the repository: